opengeospatial/HY_Features/section_7.md

 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/catchmentarea.shape](/req/hy_hydrofeature/hydrocomplex/catchmentarea.shape) |
 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/catchmentarea.boundarynetwork](/req/hy_hydrofeature/hydrocomplex/catchmentarea.areanetwork) |

 The HY\_HydroNetwork feature type specializes HY\_CatchmentRealisation with respect to a network of connected hydrologic features.
 Such a network realizes in the hierarchical network of logically connected catchments contained in a higher-order catchment.
-It may be a sequence of flowpathes, an aggregate of catchment areas or a mesh of catchment boundaries.
-HY\_HydroNetwork inherits the *realisedCatchment* association including *hydroComplex*, and carries the associations *flowpath*, *catchmentBoundary* and *catchmentArea*.
+It may be a sequence of flowpathes, an aggregate of water edges, an aggregate of catchment areas or a mesh of catchment boundaries.
+HY\_HydroNetwork inherits the *realisedCatchment* association including *hydroComplex*, and carries the associations *flowpath*, *waterEdge*, *catchmentBoundary* and *catchmentArea*.

 The HY\_CartographicRealisation feature type specializes HY\_CatchmentRealisation separate cartographic layers or maps, displaying a network of hydrologic features which may be connected at the representation level, or not.
-HY\_HydroNetwork inherits from generalization the *realisedCatchment* association incl. *hydroComplex*.
+HY\_HydroNetwork inherits from generalization the *realisedCatchment* association including *hydroComplex*.

-##### 7.4.2.7	Outfall Realisation
+##### 7.4.2.7	Outfall Realization
 The HY\_OutfallRealisation feature type (Figure 30) conceptualizes the idea of an arbitrary feature of interest that may be considered as outfall.
 Referencing the hydrologic determination of a catchment by the outfall, various hydrologic features may by associated to a corresponding catchment through reference to the outfall realization feature.
 Any feature referencing the outfall realization within an implied hydrologic complex may realise the logical outfall, specifically as a permanent, stable location fixed or referenced by coordinates.

-Permanent, fixed landmarks such as confluences, points at cross or longitudinal sections, position of a monitoring station on a river are typical outfall realizations.
+Permanent, fixed landmarks such as confluences, points at vertical sections or on horizontal strata, the position of a monitoring station on a river are typical outfall realizations.
 In other than surface water contexts other types may realize a catchment's logical outfall.
 Outfall realizations that not support the associations defined for surface water in this standard, e.g. a spring where groundwater enters the surface, or a point projected onto the surface or created from merging disjoint locations, may use or specialize the general HY\_OutfallRealisation type.

 The HY\_OutfallRealisation is topologically understood as boundary of the corresponding catchment, and always of lower dimension than the realized catchment.
 With respect to the very common topological realization of a catchment as an edge, a 'spoke' property of type HY_Flowpath is described by means of a 'tagged value' and used to associate an upstream and downstream flowpath.
 The outfall realization may be represented by any geometric object, incl. a single point.